2023 Solar Incentives Guide for Cameron Park, CA - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of your solar system's cost.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives